-FRC Kilinochchi Centre was ceremoniously opened by the Honourable Ambassador for Japan and his wife on the 10th of July 2012.
-The Country Director, Co-ordinator and field Staff of IOM; The Chief Executive Director, Psychologist, Accountant, Monitoring & Evaluation Officer, Regional Co-ordinator for the North and field staff of FRC; INGO representatives, Additional GA, and medical staff participated in the event.
-The Honourable Ambassador emphasized the importance of psychosocial intervention in Kilinochchi and commended FRC for its efforts.
+FRC Kilinochchi Centre was ceremoniously opened by the Honorable Ambassador for Japan and his wife on the 10th of July 2012.
+Country Director, Co-ordinator and the field Staff of IOM; Chief Executive Director, Psychologist, Accountant, Monitoring & Evaluation Officer, Regional Co-ordinator for North and the field staff of FRC; INGO representatives, Additional GA, and Medical staff participated in the event.
+Honorable Ambassador emphasized the importance of Psychosocial intervention in Kilinochchi and welcomed FRC for its efforts.